metrorailings/OwlBlog/content/posts/week-14-supercontest-picks-1.md

 Stunning weather, but the field might be a bit wet from some rain the night before.

+#### _Injuries_

+Denver is a mess in their secondary.
+Both of their starting cornerbacks are out, as is  rookie understudy Essang Bassey.
+Their inexperienced depth will be tested here.
+On top of that, starting guard Graham Glasgow is also out.

+Carolina is in better shape.
+Honestly, their biggest injury concerns are Christian McCaffrey and DJ Moore, both weapons that could be really productive against a green Denver passing coverage unit.
+Still, all their other weapons are expected to take the field this Sunday.

 ***

 ### Chiefs @ Dolphins (+7)